Workshops and Programs

 Suitable for all stages.

-This 2 hr excursion includes exhibition tour, followed by 2 x 40 minutes workshops sessions and closes with a back of house tour.
+This 1.5-2 hr excursion commences with an exhibition tour, followed by 2 x 30 minutes workshop sessions and closes with a back of house tour.

 Each session is run by qualified educators from the gallery and CNRL Innovation Studio, adjacent to the Esther Halliday Studio.